Tmpertor/Raven-Storm/README.md

 This project will not be open source, because of security verifications.

-In next version: Bloutooth Ping of Death; scans; imcp flood...
+In next version: Scanning; imcp flood...

+Maybe in one of the next versions: Bluetooth POD, Mitm.

 <a href="https://m.youtube.com/watch?v=Vjaa3kdpbZs&feature=youtu.be">Quick Video about an older version of Raven-Storm.</a>